Skip to content

 • Re-apply all migrations (including the new one) to a fresh container.

-• Re-analyze all queries.
+• Re-analyze all queries against the updated schema.

 • Re-run the generator with the updated schema.